Locally involutive semigroups: Involutive and balanced sets over -semigroups

-This is well defined since fixpoints of $X$ under left multiplication by $c(x)$ are precisely the elements of $xX$ which by assumption are taken bijectively to $f(x)S$.
-We call this action {\em the canonical action of $S$ in $X$ associated with $f$\/}.
+This is well defined since fixpoints of $X$ under left multiplication by $\cc(x)$ are precisely the elements of $xX$ which by assumption are taken bijectively to $f(x)S\,$.
+We call this action {\em the canonical action of $S$ on $X$ associated with $f$\/}.
+This right action preserves the codomain.